February 16, 2024

 Recognize and reward your employees.

-Of course, monetary bonuses are always nice, but we can only sometimes afford them, and is it always the most motivating reward?
-Sometimes, a small monetary bonus would diminish the recognition if the value turns out to be less than they believe the effort was worth.
+Of course, monetary bonuses are always nice, but we can only afford them sometimes, and are they always the most motivating reward?
+Sometimes, a small financial bonus would diminish the recognition if the value turns out to be less than they believe the effort was worth.
 It’s hard to determine when and how much money would be appropriate.
-Recognition of a job well done can be something other than monetary.
+Recognition of a job well done can be more than just monetary.
 A “good job!” goes a long way.
 Employees who feel undervalued or unappreciated tend to seek other employment, so you must get this right to retain the best talent.
 Give sincere feedback and praise to your employees when they deserve it.

-• Create a “brag board” where employees are publicly recognized for various things.
-Each brag could also earn a ticket, which they could save and put in for a quarterly drawing for cool prizes.
+• Create a “brag board” where employees are publicly recognized for their achievements and contributions.
+Each brag could also earn a ticket, which they could save and enter into a quarterly drawing for cool prizes.
 The more “brags” they earn, the better their chance of winning a prize.

 • Scratch Tickets – Hand out scratch tickets that have various prizes.